AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 ## G-H {#g-h}

+**half-life:** The time required for a quantity to decrease to half of its initial value.
+For each portfolio, you can specify half-lives to indicate how long data is relevant for cost models and revenue models.
+See "cost model half-life" and "revenue model half-life."

 ## I-J {#i-j}

 **impression:** A single display of an ad on a webpage, mobile app, or other delivery medium.
 A user doesn't have to view or click the ad for it to count as an impression.